xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+You are not dead yet.
+But watch for further reports.